Bgorson/ac-demo/README.md

 Deals is determined by the total number of deals in a contact

-Tags are determined by looking at current Contact tags and displaying the Tag
+Tags are determined by looking at current Contact tags and displaying the Tag.
+They would be deleted by clicking the x.
+Functionality not implemented

 The 3 dot menu in the uppercorner would allow a user to perform table-wide actions such as exporting it.
+Functionality not implemented.

 The Action Button on the far right is only visible when a row is selected.
 A user is able to perfom some actions such as emailing the contact or removing that row